thorehusfeldt/problem_package_format_copy/docs/source/format.rst

 The Verdict of a Submission
 ---------------------------

-For problems of type ``pass-fail``, the verdict of a submission is the first non-accepted verdict of a test case.
+For problems of type ``pass-fail``, the verdict of a submission is *accepted* if all test cases pass.
+Otherwise the submission receives a *rejected* verdict.
-Test cases are ordered lexicographically in order of their full file paths; note that ``sample`` comes before ``secret`` in this order.
+The precise verdict is determined by the first failed test case, where test cases are ordered lexicographically in order of their full file paths Note that this orders all test cases in ``sample`` before those in ``secret``.
+The rejected verdicts are

+Run Time Error
+    The sumbission terminated with a runtime error

+Time Limit Exceeded
+    The sumbission did not terminate within the time limit, see :ref:`Default Timing` and :ref:`Timing`.

+Wrong Answer
+    The output validator rejected the submission's output

 Default Timing